PLEASE read below for more information on how our hay is grown and to find out more about the differences between 1st, 2nd, and 3rd cuttings.

 This cutting has fewer stems, smaller seed heads, and smaller leaves.
 This crop has a quarter of the tonnage per acre than the first cutting.
 Its overall texture is more delicate and softer than 1st crop timothy.Your animals will gain weight on this cutting because it is so easy to eat.
 Always remember to change hay types slowly over at least a couple of weeks.

 Alfalfa is different from timothy and other grasses because it is a warm weather crop.
-It has a much finer texture and more leaves on its 1st and 3rd cuttings and alot more nutrition per pound than second crop alfalfa.This cutting will have more grass in it than 2nd crop alfalfa.
+It has a much finer texture and more leaves on its 1st and last cuttings and a lot more nutrition per pound than second crop alfalfa.This cutting will have more grass in it than 2nd crop alfalfa.
 Because this crop has some grass your animals will like its variety.
 Feed this to your younger animals or those with young babies for its high protein and calcium levels.

-OAT HAYThis hay is where you get your oatmeal from.
+This hay is where you get your oatmeal from.
 The seeds are in the top of the plant with the majority of the plant having long stems.
 This hay is coarser than 1st crop timothy and the nutritional value is slightly lower.
-Your rabbits, chins and guinea pigs will like finding the seeds and eating some for a change of pace.
+The hay is mostly green but starting to turn honey colored.
+Your rabbits, chins and guinea pigs will like finding the seeds and eating them for a change of pace.
 Mix it with your other hays for a little treat.
 This hay is good for horses when grass hay is hard to find.

 Find out why Sierra Valley Hay is so green and packs so much more nutrients into its leaves and stems.